matthewfesta/matthewfesta/README.md

 🔭 I’m currently working on ... challenging myself by getting my MS in Computer Science with a concentration in Software Engineering.

 🌱 I’m currently learning ...
-Languages: Python and Java.
-Also, bettering my understanding of algorithms and data structures.
+Python, Java, and React.js.

 👯 I’m looking to collaborate on ... open source projects, intersections of education and technology, edTech, etc.